ShoGan20/Blaze_Interview_Challenge/README.md

-# Blaze_Interview_Challenge
+# Blaze Interview Challenge
- Obtain 1000 follower details and perform Classification on it.
+ Obtain 1000 twitter follower details and perform Classification on it.

 -----------------------------------------------------------------------------------------------------------------------------------------